Heal All (Prunella vulgaris) leaves

 self heal Prunella vulgaris in turfgrass

-self heal or heal all distribution in Australia
+self heal or Heal All (Prunella vulgaris) distribution in Australia

 Heal All (Prunella vulgaris).

-Due to its low growth habit, you often don’t notice this weed until it is well established.
-The first signs are hundreds of purple ‘pineapple-shaped’ flowers that appear to float above the turf.
+Self Heal has a low growth habit, so you often don’t notice this weed until it is too late.
+The first signs that the weed is a problem, are hundreds of purple ‘pineapple-shaped’ flowers that appear to float over the turf.

-If left unmown Heal All can reach up to to 30 cm tall, and is often present in moist areas, although it also tolerates dry soils.
+If you don’t mow Heal All, it grows up to 30 cm tall.
+It is often present in wet areas, but also tolerates dry soils.

-The distribution map for Self Heal or Heal All is courtesy of The Atlas of Living Australia.
+The distribution map for Self Heal is courtesy of The Atlas of Living Australia.

 • Identify Heal All or Self Heal.